You can safely use the .NO directive to point to the beginning of the vector space.

 The SB-Assembler doesn't have library features, but can handle libraries with a little trick.
 Define your library routines as separate Macros stored in one or more include files.
 Include the include files in your main source file.
 Call only the required Macros to insert the routines you need in your project.
 You can use Macro parameters to adapt I/O addresses and memory usage.

 This function is most often needed with immediate addressing mode.
 The SB-Assembler knows 4 special symbols to select the byte you want to use from a 32 bit value.
-Other assemblers may use the keyword LOW or HIGH to select between lower and upper byte of a word.
+Other assemblers may use the keyword LOW or HIGH to select between lower and upper byte of a word, the SB-Assembler doesn't support that.

-Every time the SB-Assembler encounters an error it will beep and list the line containing the error.
+Every time the SB-Assembler encounters an error it will beep and lists the line containing the error.

 But if you have a longer program and a fast computer there is hardly any time to see those errors.